"I GOT A WARRANT! WHAT DO I DO?"

 Please read this section very carefully.
 If you make a good faith effort to resolve your warrant or Capias Profine, we will try to help you.
 You will not be arrested if you come to Court to work things out.

 Your options include:

 - Option #2: Appear at Tomball Municipal Court and post a cash bond.
 Posting a cash bond will immediately remove your arrest warrant.
-Usually, the cash bond amount is the amount due listed on your warrant.
-Posting a bond does not mean you are guilty of your charged offense.
-You will be scheduled to come to Court and discuss your case with the prosecutor.
-If you wish to plea "Not Guilty" and have a trial, you can do so.
+Usually, the cash bond amount is the "amount due" listed on your warrant.
+Posting a bond does not mean that you are guilty of your charged offense.
+You will be scheduled to come to Court and discuss your case with a prosecutor.
+If you wish, you can plea "Not Guilty" and have a trial.
 Your cash bond can be used to help pay fines and fees, and any balance remaining after fines and fees are paid will be refunded to you after your case is disposed.
 If you have a "post-judgment warrant" or "Capias Profine," you cannot post a cash bond.

 - Option # 4: Hire an attorney.
 Your attorney can post an "Attorney Bond" for you.
 The attorney must be registered in Harris County as an approved surety to post your bond.
 Most importantly, your attorney can give you legal advice and tell you about all the consequences of your decisions relative to your case.
 Remember, Court staff, judges, and prosecutors are not allowed to give you legal advice; only your attorney can do that.
 If you have a Capias Profine, your attorney cannot post bond for you.